Spanfile/Micspam/README.md

 * MP3 (.mp3)
 * Waveform (.wav)

-The following formats are a big maybe
+The following formats are a big maybe.
+The app should be able to load these but they may not work properly.
 * All AAC formats (such as .mp4, .m4a, .aac)
 * FLAC